Zillibub/frenter/readme.md

 Go to [@BotFather](https://t.me/BotFather) in telegram and follow its instructions.

 You'll get a `TELEGRAM_BOT_TOKEN` which is required to start this app.
+Do not forget to press `/start` to allow it to send you messages.

 ### Step 4.
 Get your chat id